joelgibson/go-airplay/README.md

 * Write in the decoded Apple-Challenge bytes.
 * Write in the 16-byte IPv6 or 4-byte IPv4 address (network byte order).
 * Write in the 6-byte Hardware address of the network interface (See note).
-* If the buffer has <32 bytes written, pad with 0's up to 32 bytes.
+* If the buffer has less than 32 bytes written, pad with 0's up to 32 bytes.
 * Encrypt the buffer using the RSA private key extracted in [shairport].
 * Base64 encode the ciphertext, trim trailing '=' signs, and send back.

 Note: iTunes seems to think your hardware address is what you say it is when you publish the `_raop._tcp` name.

+## RTSP Session

+After restarting iTunes, a typical Airtunes RTSP session looks like this:

+* User (not playing music) clicks on AirTunes device.
+* iTunes requests the `OPTIONS` method, loaded with an `Apple-Challenge` header.
+If this is answered incorrectly, iTunes will display an error message to the user and not enable AirTunes.
+If this is answered correctly, the AirTunes blue active symbol is active.
+In  both cases, iTunes closes the TCP connection afterwards.
+* The user starts to play some music.
+An `ANNOUNCE` is sent, about the audio and encryption parameters.
+Then a `SETUP` call to arrange ports.
+A `RECORD` call then signals that the audio session is starting.
+After that, two `SET_PARAMETER` calls, for volume (the same volume).
+* If the user does nothing now, an `OPTIONS` call is made every 15 seconds, without any Apple-Challenge header.
+* If the user skips a song, a `FLUSH` call is made.

 ## TODO

 * Structure program well, so that clients can connect, reconnect, disconnect without resources going wonky.
-* Move service registration from `reg.c` into main program.
 * Add some command line flags for different modes of "sniffing around" (print out headers, indicate stream being recieved without actually doing anything).
 * Handle more audio codecs, investigate whether codecs can be forced, and on what media.